-Monitoring tools Linux in any environment, whether Linux or others, are important to keep the infrastructure and network intact and running smoothly.
+Monitoring tools in Linux, in any environment, whether Linux or others, are important to keep the infrastructure and network intact and running smoothly.
 In this article, we have compiled the top 18+ monitoring tools in Linux that will adequately manage the applications and ensure that system is in good health.
 We have also categorized them into open source and closed source tools.

 Zenoss is a known name in the network monitoring business.
 Since its inception, this company has offered several monitoring products, and one of them is the closed-source package called Zenoss cloud.
-It is mainly used for scalable network monitoring because it is rooted in a cloud-based architecture and can monitor fast-growing and large scale businesses.
+It is mainly used for scalable network monitoring because it is rooted in a cloud-based architecture and can monitor fast-growing and large-scale businesses.
 Like any other closed source tool, it also offers a free trial.

 Features of Zenoss Cloud

 Nagios Network Analyzer contains network monitoring, and data log monitoring software to ensure that network and processes are threat-free and run smoothly.
 In case some abnormal process is detected, Nagios Network Analyzer automatically alerts the IT center to fix it as soon as possible.
 Nagios has an individualized view board that helps specialists to focus on the specified areas of the network.
 The free trial version of Network Analyzer is called Nagios Core.

 Paessler is a German company that offers a closed source network monitoring tool called PRTG Network.
 PRTG network consists of sensors that monitor SNMP, LAN, cloud services, and collect data from a wide range of sources.
 The price depends on the number of sensors you want to license.
 The cost break-up for each is as follows.
 Paessler offers a minimum monitoring package called PRTG 500, which consists of 500 sensors and one server monitor.
 Also, it offers a maximum package called PRTG XL5 which has an unlimited number of sensors and up to five server monitors.
 It also offers a 30-day free trial of the complete program.